Many of the top movers and shakers of the uranium industry will be a part of the U2017 Global Uranium Symposium as featured speakers and presenters.

 Mr. Goranson serves as the U2017 Global Uranium Symposium Conference Chair.

-Mr. Ashraf is the CEO and member of the Board of Directors at Uranium One Inc. (U1)- a Canadian-based company.
-U1 is one of the world’s largest uranium producers with a globally diversified portfolio of assets and/or operating mines including affiliated companies located in Kazakhstan, the United States, Tanzania, and other parts of Africa.
+Uranium One Inc. is a Canadian-based company and is one of the world’s largest uranium producers with a globally diversified portfolio of assets located in the United States, Kazakhstan and Tanzania.

 President – Cameco Resources

 Mr. Berg is President of Cameco Resources.
 His responsibilities include directing Cameco’s U.S. operations in Wyoming and Nebraska.
 Mr. Berg has served in various management and supervisory positions in environmental protection, quality systems and uranium mining and processing.
 He has been employed with Cameco for the past 19 years, and spend over 10 years employed at Cameco’s northern Saskatchewan uranium mining and milling operations.

 As the Executive Vice President of Texas-based, Uranium Energy Corporation, Mr. Melbye is responsible for the uranium marketing and sales function and a key contributor towards the achievement of the company’s strategic growth, and investor relations objectives.
 Additionally, he serves as Advisor to the Chairman of JSC National Atomic Company, Kazatomprom, focusing on the Marketing and Sales activities of the world’s largest uranium mining company and a growing integrated supplier of fuel cycle services.
 He also manages the commercial aspects of Uranium Participation Corp. (a pure uranium commodity investment vehicle), for Denison Mines.